SeBassTian23/CalendarHeatmap/README.md

 ### weekStartDay

 The first day of the week.
 Set the day by setting the value between `1 - 7`, where `1` is Monday, `2` is Tuesday and so on.
-If not defined Monday is the start day.
+If not defined, Monday is the start day.

 ### coloring